 Christian is one of the founders of the hobbyDB project and his musings share some of his collecting experience.
 Over the last 30 years, he has bought and sold more than 50 collections, owned a physical auction house and operated Europe’s largest eBay store.
-As part of his work with the hobbyDB Advisory Board Christian has also seen many of the largest collections of the world.
+As part of his work with the hobbyDB Advisory Council Christian has also seen many of the largest collections of the world.

 What does Collecting have in common with getting married?